98: THE OUTLAW OF SHERWOOD FOREST

 It was an honor for me to stand on the tomb and salute Thomas Nelson, Jr. – Signer of the Declaration of Independence.

 After the three of us paid our respects at the grave of Thomas Nelson, Jr, we made the long hike back to the Visitor Center where the vehicle was parked.
 I could tell that my photographer was uncomfortable as we retraced our footsteps to the car.
 Not only were Tom’s feet sore; the extreme heat of the day had begun to take its toll on the chunky camera guy.
 While the next Yorktown site was one that my photographer did not have on his agenda; it turned out to be a diamond in the rough after we discovered it in the NPS brochure.
 The two-story house, known today as the Moore House, was built around 1725.
 When British General Cornwallis requested a cease fire during the Siege of Yorktown, he selected the home of Augustine Moore as the site for surrender negotiations.
 After Tom captured a few exterior images, Tom carried me into the historic home where I saw the room that was used for those surrender talks.
 While most of the furnishings inside the building were from the period, there was a single chair that was present in the room during the peace negotiations that took place on October 18, 1781.
-I wanted to stand on that chair, but there was a person in charge whose job was to monitor visitors and he never let me out of his sight.
+I wanted to stand on that chair, but there was a person in charge whose job was to monitor visitors, and he never let me out of his sight.

 Built around 1725, this house was owned by Augustine Moore during the American Revolution.
 On October 18, 1781, representatives for Generals Washington and Cornwallis met inside the house as they negotiated the terms of surrender.